-Human Rights Awareness Initiatives Targeting Procurement Partners and Procurement Personnel
+D Human Rights Awareness Initiatives Targeting Procurement Partners and Procurement Personnel

 Target Initiatives FY European Group companies Procurement personnel from European Group companies formed the Responsible Supply Chain Working Group.
 2018 Procurement partners in China Held CSR procurement seminars to explain Hitachi Group CSR policies and activities as well as the severity of human rights risks.
 FY European Group companies Created a webinar titled "Implementing the UN Guiding Principles on Business and Human Rights" for procurement personnel in the working group mentioned above.
 2019 Procurement partners in Thailand Held CSR procurement seminars to explain forced labor by providing case studies.
-5)/ European Group companies Introduced human rights risk analysis into the selection of procurement partners which should be included in sustainability monitoring.
+FV European Group companies Introduced human rights risk analysis into the selection of procurement partners which should be included in sustainability monitoring.
 The above-mentioned working group discussed the self-check results under the guidance of Shift and explained the situation regarding the development of due diligence legislation in Europe.
 FY 2020 Procurement partners in China, Thailand, and other Asian countries Used e-learning to explain CSR measures to procurement partners in China during the COVID-19 pandemic.
 For procurement partners in other parts of Asia, sustainability briefing webinars were held.
 By sharing the results of procurement partners' sustainability monitoring in the region, we raised procurement partners' awareness thereby helping each company to enhance its sustainability activities.
-European Group companies European legislative trends and the laws of some member states, and the UN Guiding Prin Human Rights.
-Conducted webinar targeted specifically at human resources and legal divis Held a responsible supply chain working group.
+FY European Group companies Held a responsible supply chain working group.
 Together with the NPO, Shift, we investigated disparities between European legislative trends and the laws of some member states, and the UN Guiding Principles on Business and Human Rights.
 Conducted webinar targeted specifically at human resources and legal divisions.
 Began to consider establishing an HRDD Secretariat including sustainability, procurement, human resources, and legal divisions.
 2021 Procurement partners in China and other Asian countries Held online information sessions in China and other Asian countries.
 In China, we explained our policy and activities concerning sustainable procurement activities including HRDD.
 In other parts of Asia, we raised procurement partners awareness by inviting outside experts familiar with environmental and human rights issues to provide training, and shared the results of monitoring, thereby helping each procurement partner to enhance its sustainability activities.